ExpressHermes/my-first-blog/README.md

         myvenv\Scripts\activate
         python manage.py runserver

+Replace <path> with the file path where the code has been downloaded in your system.
+Replace <name> with the name with which the code has been downloaded.

 You will see a link something like https://127.0.0.1/ Open it in your web browser.
 You will see the blog page.
 This blog is running in your system locally.